RELIGIOUS EDUCATION at St Mary MacKillop Primary School.

 PRAYER AND LITURGY

-Prayer and liturgy are extremely important aspects of the Religious Education program at St Mary MacKillop Primary School.
-All members of the school community regularly participate in prayer and liturgy.
-The whole school celebrates Mass together at least four times during the year and each year level is also rostered to attend Mass at least twice a Term.
+Prayer and liturgy are central to the Religious Education program at St Mary MacKillop Primary School.
+All members of the school community regularly participate in prayer and liturgical celebrations.
+The whole school celebrates Mass together at least four times each year, with each year level also attending Mass at least twice per term.

-Liturgies and paraliturgies (prayer services) are planned according to the church calendar, feast days, special school events and in support of a Religious Education unit of work.
-The To Know, Worship and Love texts include prayer and traditional rituals for staff and students to follow.
-Children are encouraged to participate and lead prayers at assemblies, in classrooms during liturgical celebrations and at the Parish Mass.
-All classrooms have a prayer table, bibles and display religious icons and artefacts.
-There are prayerful displays in classrooms and around the school.
+Liturgies and paraliturgies (prayer services) are planned in accordance with the Church calendar, feast days, special school events and Religious Education units of work.
+Students are encouraged to actively participate in and lead prayer at assemblies, within classrooms, during liturgical celebrations and at Parish Mass.

 SACRAMENTS